IrtizaNasar/SerialBridge/README.md

 ### Basic Usage (Most Common)

 For most users, you'll only need these methods.
-The Arduino Bridge desktop app handles all connection management through its UI.
+The Serial Bridge desktop app handles all connection management through its UI.

 #### ArduinoBridge Constructor